Over The Wall's Safeguarding Statement

 All our staff and volunteers have a responsibility to safeguard children, and to report any concerns about their welfare.

-We also operate a strict two adult policy, whereby no adult should ever be alone with a child.
+We also operate a strict policy, whereby no adult should ever be alone with a child.
 This applies to all areas of our operations, including camper transport and any external events.

 In addition, we are committed to safe recruitment selection, vetting, and screening practices.
 All our volunteers and staff are required to hold an up to date and valid enhanced DBS/PVG certificate.
 These practices aim to recruit the most safe and suitable people to work or volunteer for our organisation.